core-wg/core-problem-details/draft-ietf-core-problem-details.md

 The "detail" member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.
 Consumers SHOULD NOT parse the "detail" member for information; extensions (see {{sec-new-attributes}}) are more suitable and less error-prone ways to obtain such information.

-Note that the "instance" URI reference may be relative; this means that it must be resolved relative to the document's base URI, as per
+Note that the "instance" URI reference may be relative; this means that it must be resolved relative to the representation's base URI, as per {{Section 5 of -uri}}.
-{{-uri}}.

 Note that the "response code" value is a numeric representation of the actual code, so it does not take the usual form that resembles an HTTP status code — `4.04 Not found` is represented by the number 132.